knakatasf/aws-bastion/README.md

 # AWS Bastion Setup

-This guide provides step-by-step instructions to set up an AWS Bastion host using Packer and Terraform.In this guide, please only change the values surrounded by <...> in the command line syntax.Otherwise, please do NOT change the command line syntax—just copy, paste, and run.
+This guide provides step-by-step instructions to set up an AWS Bastion host using Packer and Terraform.
+In this guide, please only change the values surrounded by **<...>** in the command line syntax.
+Otherwise, please do NOT change the command line syntax—just copy, paste, and run.

 ## 1. Project outline
 ### 1.1.
 Custom AMI, using Packer
 This program will create a custom AMI using Packer.
 The custom AMI runs Amazon Linux as its OS and has Docker installed.
 Additionally, the public key is baked into the AMI, allowing you to SSH into instances created by the custom AMI.

 ### 1.2.
 AWS Bastion
-Using the custom AMI, a Bastion Host is launched in a public subnet, allowing access only from your IP address via port 22.Additionally, six private EC2 instances are launched in a private subnet, with access restricted exclusively to the Bastion Host via port 22.
+Using the custom AMI, a Bastion Host is launched in a public subnet, allowing access only from your IP address via port 22.
+Additionally, six private EC2 instances are launched in a private subnet, with access restricted exclusively to the Bastion Host via port 22.

 ## 2. Preparation
 ### 2.1.
 Clone the project and navigate to the Directory
 ```sh
 cd <project-directory>
 ```
-Please change <project-directory> to your actual local project directory path.
+Please change *<project-directory>* to your actual local project directory path.

 ### 2.2.
 Install Packer and Terraform (if needed)
 Run the following commands to install the necessary tools: